 Drawing on the greek term Theôría (θεωρια), which lies both at the origin of the words Theory and Theatre, Sound Theory (The Clouds) explores how listening is formed as part of the protocols of audiovisual staging.
 It interrogates the way technologies of audiovisual synchronization act upon the ways we believe in what we hear.

 Sound Theory (The Clouds) is an audiovisual performance at the intersection of music, cinematography, audio design and theatre infrastructure.
 It has been conceived and composed by Gabriel Paiuk and developed in collaboration with visual artist Sebastián Diaz Morales and cellist Arne Deforce.

-Gabriel Paiuk is a composer and sound artist whose recent work is focused on the way notions, practices and material aspects of sound mediation play a role in modulating our listening.
+Gabriel Paiuk is a composer and sound artist whose recent work is focused on the way notions, practices and material aspects of sound mediation play a role in shaping our listening.
 His work takes the form of sound installations, compositions for instruments and electronics and collaborations with other disciplines.
 In 2006 he won the Gaudeamus Composition Prize for his work Res Extensa – which was the first time a sound installation was awarded the prize.
 Recent works have been presented at Gallery W139, LI-MA and Sonic Acts Festival (Amsterdam), Universität Mozarteum (Salzburg) and the Willem Twee Kunstruimte-November Music Festival (Den Bosch).
 His ensemble and solo chamber work has been performed by Österreichisches Ensemble für Neue Musik, ASKO ensemble, Kammerensemble Neue Musik Berlin, Slagwerk Den Haag, Francesco Dillon, Ekkehard Windrich and Modelo62, among others.
 As a pianist-improviser he performed internationally and recorded together with musicians like Andrea Neumann, Axel Dörner, Jason Kahn, Keith Rowe, Burkhard Beins, Rhodri Davies, Gunter Mueller, Lucio Capece, Robin Hayward, Sergio Merce and others.
 Both his electronic and chamber works as well as his improvised music collaborations have been published in numerous labels internationally.